 A shakerato is an Italian version of iced coffee and is made by shaking a double shot of espresso with ice and a bit of sugar in a martini shaker.
 The result is an ice cold, slightly sweet coffee, with a bit of foam or crema on top.

 I’ve spent a couple of summers in Bologna and it now feels like home each time I go.
-And there are so many good restaurants, it seems there’s always a new one to try!
-Here’s a list of the best restaurants in Bologna.
+And there are so many great Bologna restaurants, it seems there’s always a new one to try!
+Here’s a list of recommendations for where I love to eat in Bologna!